nellie689/GDN/README.md

 ## 🧭

 Learning Geodesics of Geometric Shape Deformations From Images.
-(Under review of Journal MELBA)
+(Accpted by Journal Machine Learning for Biomedical Imaging (MELBA), pre-printed paper link: https://arxiv.org/pdf/2410.18797, the new version will be updated as soon as possible.)

+## 🧭
+This code is only for research purpose and non-commercial use only, and we request you to cite our research paper if you use it:
+@article{wu2024learning,
+  title={Learning Geodesics of Geometric Shape Deformations From Images}, author={Wu, Nian and Zhang, Miaomiao}, journal={arXiv preprint arXiv:2410.18797}, year={2024}
+}

 ## 📌 Setup